Controlling pest or nuisance birds is more difficult than any other pest, insect or animal known to man.

 - Birds are more difficult to scare because you are denying them. there daily bread, however because they are feeding they are very easy to poison.

-We find locations where you are dealing with all three situations not only on the inside of the building but also on the outside.
+We often find locations where you are dealing with all three situations not only on the inside of the building but also on the outside.

 Birds carry a number of diseases (salmonella) food outlets. so control becomes a very important issue.